Natasha Adair

-Natasha Denean Adair (née Barnes; born September 7, 1972) is the head women's college basketball coach for Arizona State.
-She replaced Charli Turner Thorne, who retired March 2022 after 25 seasons with the Sun Devils.
+Natasha Denean Adair (née Barnes; born September 7, 1972) is an American college basketball coach and the current Associate Head Coach for Syracuse.
+She was the head coach for Arizona State from 2022 to 2025.
+Adair took over for the Sun Devils after a previous stint at Delaware, appearing in the NCAA Tournament in 2022.

 Playing career

 Born Natasha Deanean Barnes in Silver Spring, Maryland, she attended Albert Einstein High School, where she was a track star, leading her team to the state championship and the Penn Relays Invitational, before switching to play basketball.
 She went on to be named as a USA All-American in high school basketball and began to receive interest from several college coaches, namely University of Connecticut's Geno Auriemma.